Bomb threat made to the University of Kansas Great Bend Health System Campus

 GREAT BEND, Kan.
-(KSNW)– The Great Bend Police Department was dispatched to the University of Kansas Great Bend Health System Campus for a potential bomb threat around 4:30 p.m.
+(KSNW) – The Great Bend Police Department was dispatched to the University of Kansas Great Bend Health System Campus for a potential bomb threat around 4:30 p.m.
+Thursday.

-According to a press release, police evacuated some areas of the hospital and the rest were placed on lock down.
+According to a press release, police evacuated some areas of the hospital.
+Some areas were locked down.

 Emergency personnel along with hospital staff worked together to conduct a search of the building but were unable to find any suspicious items in the area.